virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 <!-- ###### List of Abbreviation[^bignote] -->

-This section assists academics, and alike, in build their content, by modifying this repository, or the original [Dr. F. Neumann's repository][01].
+This section assists academics, and alike, in build their content, by modifying this repository, or the original [Dr. F. Neumann's repository][fneum].
 Dr. Neumann's repository is used as ane example in the figures below.

 > **Goal:** *To create a course page for your own knowledge dissemination, like OET has done, follow this guide.*

 * Its primary purpose is guidance on how to generate a GitHub page, to be used for learning material, i.e. lectures, or similar.
 * It can also be purpose for anything else, for that matter.
-* This setup draws from the [peaceiris actions-gh-pages][02], in specific using the [Static Site Generator with Python][17].
+* This setup draws from the [peaceiris actions-gh-pages][gh_actions], in specific using the [Static Site Generator with Python][17].
     * *This serves only as a reference, as the the full explanation is below.*

 By following these instructions, one is able to create his own website, alike this one, with a tailor-made content, quickly and with ease.
 However, there are two or three things to keep in mind when doing so.
 Please read on.